Egg

 "True vegans" often avoid animal products, including eggs, due to ethical concerns regarding animal welfare.
 However, some ‘veggans’ may choose to consume “cruelty-free” eggs from backyard chickens or free-range farms.
 Including eggs in a vegan diet can contribute to a well-balanced diet, as eggs are a nutrient-dense food that contain high levels of protein, vitamins, and minerals necessary for good health.
 Furthermore, backyard chicken farming and free-range farms can reduce the environmental impact of egg production.
 Nevertheless, ethical concerns and personal beliefs may prompt some vegans to explore alternatives such as flax eggs and silken tofu, which are effective substitutes for traditional egg consumption.

-Should you eat eggs?
+Should you eat eggs

 The decision not to consume eggs is based on a variety of factors, ranging from ethical concerns surrounding animal welfare to the environmental and health implications of egg production.
 While some individuals may argue that consuming eggs from ethically sourced backyard hens is acceptable, the majority of strict vegans maintain that complete abstinence from animal products is the most consistent and effective means of promoting animal welfare, environmental sustainability, and personal health.